vivekkindrayan/coursera-machine-learning/README.md

 - Matlab OR Octave (for writing code)

 Instructions:
-1. Unzip the attached file.
+1. Unzip file for each chapter.
-2. For each chapter, view the PDF guide for the exercise details.
+2. View the PDF guide for the exercise details.
 3. Open the source files in the development tool you are using.
 Run the exN.m file from the IDE (where N is the chapter number).